Jason Holley: Chain Sculptures in Clay

-Jason Holley’s raku chain sculptures are in the running for this year’s RBC Emerging Artist People’s Choice awards, a competition the public decides.
-Vote online or at Toronto’s Gardiner Museum where the five ceramic artists are on display.
+Jason Holley’s raku chain sculptures are in the running for an RBC Emerging Artist People’s Choice award, a competition the public decides.
 Holley, based in Newfoundland, says using clay for chainmail is tricky, requiring “a discipline and commitment I’ve not managed anywhere else in life.”
 (Watch him create in the video, below)

 Now that’s different!